VoltRipper

 The bottom line

-The Greenger G2 / CRF-E2 is the best Honda-licensed youth MX bike we track: not built by Honda, not adult-fast, but genuinely better-equipped than toy-grade kids' bikes.
-Its 60 Score is the honest absolute number; inside the youth class, it is a strong pick for a committed child rider.
+The Greenger G2 / CRF-E2 is the only Honda-licensed youth MX bike we track, and a genuinely good one: not built by Honda, not adult-fast, but genuinely better-equipped than toy-grade kids' bikes.
+Its 83 Score is exactly what a fitness-for-purpose read should say: a strong youth bike that does its job well, and a strong pick for a committed child rider.
 Buy it for real riding, dealer support, and swappable-battery convenience.
 Choose cheaper if this is just a casual experiment.

 VoltRipper is spec-verified and data-driven.
 We do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against manufacturer and review sources in our catalog; where the current manufacturer page does not publish a figure, we avoid inventing one.